ttaubert/octoblog/source/_posts/2016-01-14-build-your-own-signal-desktop.markdown

 ## [Linux] Packaging Signal and NW.js

-The build instructions on Linux aren't too different but I'll write them down, if just for convenience.
+The build instructions for Linux aren't too different but I'll write them down, if just for convenience.
 Start by cloning the Signal Desktop repository and build the Chrome App.